razisamuely/taxi-rides-prediction-/README.md

 - Adding more features from external sources
 - Plotting the error against time
 - Adding a histogram of errors for better visualization.
+- Cross validation.
+- Using standard pipeline functionality that exists as part of the scikit-learn framework.

 ## Code Structure
 Please note that the code for this project is not written in classes as is typically done.
 Instead, the code is organized in a procedural manner for simplicity and ease of understanding.